Roofing dumpster rental in Brooklyn Park

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
-For these tear-offs, we route a reinforced 30-yard container with a heavier floor plate; we also cap the fill volume well below the visual rim to manage axle weight.
-We use a lowboy to set this low-wall unit safely.
-If you need a general construction debris service for lighter loads, we manage those too.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container that lacks structural integrity.
+For these heavy tear-offs, we route in a reinforced 30-yard bin using a lowboy; this unit features thicker ribbed sides and a heavier floor plate.
+We cap the fill volume well below the visual rim to maintain legal axle weight.
+We also offer a general construction debris service for your mixed site loads.

 Same-day Pickup for Fast Roof Project Turnover